-I used my favorite of the three paintings I made for the bedroom as my colour inspiration:
+I used my favorite of the three paintings I made for the bedroom as my color inspiration:

 Here are the needle felting basics:

-- Piece of felted wool (you can felt an old wool sweater, or buy felt in fabric or fibre stores – the piece will act as your “canvas”)
+- Piece of Felted Wool (you can felt an old wool sweater, cut up an old wool blanket or buy felt sheets)

 How to Needle Felt: